THE NATION CLASSROOM

 MODULE FOUR: 1919-1929

 This module looks at the racial politics of the “roaring twenties,” a time of economic prosperity and modernism in the aftermath of World War I. Also called the Jazz Age, the era brought dramatic social, cultural, and political change—including women’s suffrage, Prohibition, and the great blossoming of African-American artistic expression known as the Harlem Renaissance.
 For black Americans, however, the 1920s were a time of codified discrimination (Jim Crow laws) and brutal racism—including lynchings, riots, and the resurgence of the Ku Klux Klan.

 Students will review excerpts from The Nation’s coverage of these trends in the context of African-American experiences.
 They will evaluate the events of that decade, identify the relationships between them, and explain their historical significance—the role these events played in the civil-rights struggle.
-Teachers have links to PDFs of full articles.
+Students and teachers have links to PDFs of every article cited in the document section.

 Students work with this content to practice skills for the DBQ (document-based question) portion of the AP US History exam.
 The DBQ to be answered in this module is: